Bergerac Dordogne Périgord Airport

-Bergerac Dordogne Périgord Airport (Aéroport de Bergerac Dordogne Périgord) (IATA: EGC, ICAO: LFBE) is an airport serving Bergerac, a commune of the Dordogne department (formerly the Périgord province) in the Nouvelle-Aquitaine region of France.
+Bergerac Dordogne Périgord Airport (Aéroport de Bergerac Dordogne Périgord) (IATA: EGC, ICAO: LFBE) is an international airport serving Bergerac, a commune of the Dordogne department (formerly the Périgord province) in the Nouvelle-Aquitaine region of France.
 The airport is located 3 km south-southeast of Bergerac.
 It is also known as Bergerac-Roumanière Airport.

 Facilities

 The airport is situated at an elevation of 52 m above mean sea level.
 It has one paved runway designated 10/28 which measures 2205 × 45 m.
 It also has a parallel unpaved runway with a grass surface measuring 770 × 60 m.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Bergerac Dordogne Périgord Airport: